zzyzxlab/tao.js/packages/docs/src/content/advanced/kernels.md

 Also, don't worry about the overhead of the TAO default Kernel creation if it isn't used.
-The initial data structure is very small and doesn't provide any overhead until taoples and handlers are added.
+The initial data structure is very small and doesn't provide any overhead until trigrams and handlers are added.